 If your home were to be the casualty of a fire or major burglary, do you know what it would cost to replace everything?
 According to the Insurance Information Institute, only 52% percent of homeowners have a home inventory,1 or a list personal possessions and their estimated monetary value.

-A home inventory is a great idea for many reasons, including the tendency for people to undervalue what they own.
-When it comes to securing the right homeowners insurance coverage, this tendency can translate into a huge liability that leaves you short of cash and possessions.
+A home inventory is a great idea, because let’s face it - post-catastrophe, most people forget how much they actually have.
+When it comes to securing the right homeowner’s insurance coverage, this tendency can translate into a huge liability that leaves you short of cash and your valuable possessions.

 Home Inventories Aren’t Just for Homeowners

-Renters would be wise to maintain a timely and accurate record of their possessions as well – in conjunctions with a tenants’ insurance policy.
+Renters would be wise to maintain a timely and accurate record of their possessions as well – in conjunction with their tenants’ insurance policy.
 Landlords and lessors are under little legal obligation to compensate tenants for damage or loss to their living space and belongings.
-There are way too many anecdotes of otherwise responsible renting families ending up with nothing after a fire or other type of calamity.
+There are way too many anecdotes of otherwise responsible renters who ended up with nothing after a fire or other catastrophe in their rental.
 Your HUB broker can use a home inventory to help secure the right coverage for your specific needs.

-Speak to a HUB professional for more information and best practices around creating a home inventory and applying the information to adjust your homeowners or tenants’ insurance needs.
-After a traumatic event, don’t be left with too little – or nothing at all.
+Contact your HUB Personal Lines specialist for more information around creating a home inventory, and applying it to adjust your homeowner's or tenants’ insurance needs.